sam-val/calculator/README.md

-## calculator in more than one language
+## Calculator app in more than one language

 ### Javascript: